apache/skywalking/docs/powered-by.md

 Integrated in Primeton EOS PLATFORM 8, which is a commercial micro-service platform.

 ## Oscart
-Run SkyWalking in multiple languages, including SkyWalking Javaagent and [SkyAPM nodejs agent](https://github.com/SkyAPM/SkyAPM-nodejs).
+Use multiple language agents from SkyWalking and its ecosystem, including SkyWalking Javaagent and [SkyAPM nodejs agent](https://github.com/SkyAPM/SkyAPM-nodejs).
 SkyWalking OAP platform acts as backend and visualization.